name-is-cipher/name-is-cipher/README.md

 - I always learn from mistakes of others who take my advice.
 So my advice is, dont take any advice from me.
 - And ther two Rules in team:
    1. I'm is always right.
-   2. If you feel I'm wrong seee rule 1.
+   2. If you feel I'm wrong see rule i.

 With that being said lets know about me, I'm currently a student at [IIST](https://en.wikipedia.org/wiki/Indian_Institute_of_Space_Science_and_Technology), pursuing my engineering in Avionics.
 And ofcourse I'm a typical a Backbencher.
 I live in Vizag, India.